 Protecting our environment

-Corrections is committed to improving the surrounding natural environment and ecology as part of the development.
-A number of initiatives will mean that the surrounding ecology will be significantly enhanced.
+Corrections is continuing to improve the surrounding natural environment and ecology as part of the development.
+A number of initiatives mean that the surrounding ecology will be significantly enhanced.

-These initiatives include a new 10km wastewater pipeline connection from the prison to Kihikihi, an extensive tree-planting programme undertaken alongside mana whenua largely focussed on the Waikeria Stream, and sustainable design elements to reduce the environmental impact of the new development.
+These initiatives include a new 10km wastewater pipeline connection from the prison to Kihikihi, which has been completed, an extensive tree-planting programme undertaken alongside mana whenua largely focussed on the Waikeria Stream, and sustainable design elements to reduce the environmental impact of the new development.

 Stream water quality will be enhanced by reducing the input of sediment into waterways, improving the natural habitat for freshwater and wetland species.
-Extensive riparian planting will be undertaken, providing increased shade to parts of the Waikeria Stream assisting to lower stream temperature and reduce algae growth.
+Extensive riparian planting has been undertaken, and in years to come will provide increased shade to parts of the Waikeria Stream assisting to lower stream temperature and reduce algae growth.

 Landscaping and ecological enhancement work undertaken at Waikeria was recognised with an Excellence Award for project-based landscape planning at the 2019 Resene New Zealand Institute of Landscape (NZIL) Architecture Awards.